libapps/libapps-mirror/nassh/doc/options.md

 * `pnacl`: The default OpenSSH version built for NaCl most people should use.
 * `pnacl-openssh-7.5p1`: An older OpenSSH release.

+## `--welcome`

+Display the normal welcome/tips/etc... messages when loading a connection.
+Users are probably interested in the `--no-welcome` inverse to automatically clear all of this when connecting.

 [Relay Protocol]: relay-protocol.md
 [Section 6 of RFC4251]: https://tools.ietf.org/html/rfc4251#section-6